Barbie in the 12 Dancing Princesses: Merchandise

 The line of tie-in Barbie in the 12 Dancing Princesses products included dolls, playsets and accessories.
 Dolls of each of the 12 princess characters and Derek were released, as well as a "Magic Dance Castle" dollhouse, a princess vanity for the 12 dolls, a horse and carriage set that can seat all 12 dolls, and two Twyla plush toys.

+Video games were released by Activision to tie in with the film on different platforms such as the Game Boy Advance, Microsoft Windows, Nintendo DS and PlayStation 2.